albertogallini/txn_engine/Readme.md

 - It is not possible to dispute multiple times the same transaction.
 This is prevented by the `disputed` flag in the `Transaction` struct.
 - It is not possible to resolve a non-disputed transaction.
 Again, this is prevented by the `disputed` flag in the `Transaction` struct.

 NOTE on **locked** account: Once an account is locked, no further actions are possible.
-Neither the `Engine` nor `EngineFunctions` expose APIs to unlock the account.
+Neither the `Engine`/`AsyncEngine` nor `EngineFunctions`/`AsyncEngineFuntions` expose APIs to unlock the account.
 The only possible way to unlock it is through offline methods (i.e.: manual intervention) on the account storage, followed by loading the `txn_engine` from a previously generated and modified dump (see the next section).

-Implementation: see `fn check_transaction_semantic` and `impl EngineFunctions for Engine` in `./src/engine.rs`
+Implementation: see `fn check_transaction_semantic` and `impl EngineFunctions for Engine` in `./src/engine.rs` or equivalent methid in `./src/asyncengine.rs`.

 ### Engine state serialization/deserialization:
 The `-dump` command line parameter will cause the `Engine` to dump the entire content of the internal `transaction log` to CSV file (in addition to the accounts on the standard output).
 The file will be written in the current working directory.